 We have it!
 JJ and I went to Iris’ house yesterday and had a lovely chat – and some cake – and we can confirm that the cog she’s had in her garden is what we’ve been looking for.

 Iris has given us permission to take it away and pass it onto Re-Rediffusion – watch this space!

 Friday 30th – Monday 3 July

-Banter between The Fellowship and Re-Redifussion continues
+Banter between The Fellowship and Re-Rediffusion continues